📞 Speak with someone today: 423-202-3008

 💳 Affordable Care

 Medicare, Medicaid, TennCare, and most major insurance accepted.
-Self-pay rates start at $150 for your intake visit.
+Free benefits verification available.

 Don't live near our clinics?
-Telehealth options across Tennessee and Virginia — same care, no driving.
+Virtual visits across TN and VA — same care, no driving.

 What Our Patients Say